Boehringer-Ingelheim/dv.clinlines/README.md

 {dv.manager} package and supports its bookmarking functionality.
-It also allows to enable communication with other DaVinci modules for drilling down to particular subjects (in this case, communication means to send a unique subject ID.)
+It also allows to enable communication with other DaVinci modules for drilling down to particular subjects (in this case, communication means to send a unique subject ID).

 ## Installation